Ahmedsk143/User-Dashboard/README.md

 ---

-- View details about Acitve and Inactive plans with cool graph that shows the hourly gains for each plan.
+- View details about Active and Inactive plans with a cool graph that shows the hourly gains for each plan.

 ![](https://i.imgur.com/Dla8PhC.png)

 ### Choose the plan provider

 - **The System Plans** are plans provided by the system admin dashboard.
-- The **Peer-to-Peer Marketplace** are provided by different sellers that are registered on the system.
+- The **Peer-to-Peer Marketplace** is provided by different sellers that are registered on the system.

 ![](https://i.imgur.com/qp3YvjU.png)